Stake Your First Validator

 Final Steps

-After sending the transaction, your Ethereum client will return a transaction hash.
-You can use this hash to monitor the transaction's progress on Holesky Etherscan or your preferred block explorer.
+After sending the transaction, you’ll receive a transaction hash.
+Monitor it via Hoodi Etherscan or your preferred explorer.